 - Viewers will subconsciously question your story.

-This means that skin tones need to look like real skin tones, blades of grass need to look like real blades of grass, etc.
+This means that skin tones need to look like real skin tones, blades of grass need to look like blades of grass, and the world has to appear real.

 That way, when you do adjust something later you can be sure that it works correctly so that you achieve your intended look.